BIR-Adapter: A parameter-efficient diffusion adapter for blind image restoration: Experiments

 \subsection{Evaluation}

-We used two main datasets for evaluation.
+We utilized two main datasets to present both quantitative and qualitative results.
 First, we used the validation set of the DIV2K dataset.
 We measured the performance on various synthetic degradation settings: (i) downsampling ($\downarrow$), (ii) Gaussian blur and downsampling ($\sigma_b + \downarrow$), (iii) downsampling and white noise ($\downarrow + \sigma_n$), and (iv) Gaussian blur, downsampling, white noise, and JPEG compression ($\sigma_b + \downarrow + \sigma_n + Q$).
-We further evaluated our method using RealSR \cite{cai2019toward}.
-RealSR contains both downsampling and unknown degradations of real-world images, captured by two different cameras. \Cref{fig:qual} displays examples from both datasets.
-We always included super-resolution as a part of the restoration.

-In order to work with high-resolution images, we used TiledVAE for encoding and decoding.
-Furthermore, we tiled the latent space to size $64 \times 64$ with stride $32 \times 32$.
-We combined these tiles after each diffusion step with Gaussian weights and redid the tiling.
-This repetitive tiling-and-combining step circumvented the blocking artifacts \cite{wang2024exploiting}.
+These settings represent common and challenging mixed degradations in blind restoration.
+We further evaluated our method using RealSR~\cite{cai2019toward}.
+While degradations such as motion blur or spatially varying effects are not explicitly modeled in the synthetic setting, the RealSR dataset includes unknown real-world degradations. \Cref{fig:qual} displays examples from both datasets.
+We always included super-resolution as a part of the restoration of these two datasets.
+We tiled the latent space to a size of $64 \times 64$ with a stride of $32 \times 32$ to support high-resolution images.
+We combined these tiles after each diffusion step using Gaussian weights and then re-tiled them.
+This iterative approach avoids blocking~\cite{wang2024exploiting}.

-We ran the synthesis for 20 diffusion steps.
-We used class-free guidance with guidance weight $9.0$ with fixed negative and positive prompts for all images \cite{ho2022classifier}.
-We set the threshold $\xi = 0.9$. \cref{fig:guidance} shows the effect of $\xi$, under other degradations is provided in the supplementary material.
-Real-ESRGAN estimates the initial restoration $I_0^{init}$.
+We ran the synthesis for 20 diffusion steps, which provides a good balance between restoration quality and computational cost and is commonly adopted in recent diffusion-based image restoration works.
+We used class-free guidance with a guidance weight of $9.0$~\cite{ho2022classifier}.
+We set the guidance parameter $\xi = 0.9$.
+We qualitatively and quantitatively discussed this choice in \cref{sec:guidance}.
+We used Real-ESRGAN for the initial restoration $I_0^{init}$, which serves as a lightweight and widely used baseline capable of handling complex and mixed degradations, while contributing only marginally to the overall computational cost.